Javascript is not enabled.

 5. Use the self-clean setting

 If your oven is really dirty, use the self-cleaning feature.
-Typically, a self-cleaning oven setting raises the temperature to a high heat in order to burn off any crud.
+Typically, a self-cleaning oven setting raises the temperature to a high heat to burn off any crud.
 Some ovens also have a steam-cleaning setting, which uses water and a lower temperature to allow residue to be wiped away more easily.
-Before activating, first empty the oven, including the racks, and use a silicone or wooden tool to scrape off encrusted food to minimize smoke and reduce the risk of fire.
-Steam cleaning may take 1 to 1.5 hours, while the high-heat self-cleaning approach may take three hours or longer.
-It will also heat up the room and may produce fumes, so open the windows or turn on a fan for ventilation.
-Afterward, let the oven cool and wipe down the inside, if needed.
+Before activating, empty the oven, including the racks, and use a silicone or wooden tool to scrape off encrusted food to minimize smoke and reduce the risk of fire.
+Steam cleaning may take one to 1.5 hours, while the high-heat self-cleaning approach may take three hours or longer.
+It will heat up the room and may produce fumes, so open the windows or turn on a fan for ventilation.
+Keep pets and children away from the hot oven, and afterward, let the oven cool and wipe down the inside, if needed.

 LEARN MORE ABOUT AARP MEMBERSHIP.